khalil-badal/2023-Spotify-Data-Analysis/README.md

-#### Python - Exploratory Data Analysis on Spotify 2023 Dataset
+## Python - Exploratory Data Analysis on Spotify 2023
-# GUIDE QUESTIONS:
+### GUIDE QUESTIONS:

-Overview of Dataset -How many rows and columns does the dataset contain?
+#### Overview of Dataset
+-How many rows and columns does the dataset contain?

 What are the data types of each column?
 Are there any missing values?
 Basic Descriptive Statistics